You would never think a circus in Siem Reap exists, but it has become one of the city’s biggest attractions. And one with a positive social impact.

 It serves as a facility to help vulnerable children, young adults and their families, build the careers of Cambodian Artists, to revive Cambodian art scenes, to make worldwide arts connections with Cambodia and to contribute to the artistic, educational and social programs of PPS Association (watch the video below for further insight).

 Which means when you visit the circus in town, you are doing more than paying to be entertained.
 Your money is benefiting a growing arts scene in Cambodia.
-Your money is benefiting talented people who wouldn’t otherwise have had the opportunity, income, or training access in which to develop and showcase their skills.

 There are two shows, of a different theme or ‘tale’, alternating approximately every eight days.
 I saw the tale of “Phsong Preng” (The Adventure) which tells the story of a young boy who flees home, where he is abused by mother, in search of a better life – domestic violence being an ongoing issue in Cambodia.